TerranUlm/MyBB-Plugin-Teamspeak3-Sync/README.md

 * b_client_create_modify_serverquery_login
 * i_client_permission_modify_power **99**

+:exclamation: Adjust the numbers to your servers needs!

 **_MyBB Settings:_**

 The plugin adds a new tab in the ACP for each group where you can configure the correspondig Teamspeak 3 permissions: